AlexJialene/smart-qq/README.md

 }).startReceive();

 ```
-> If you start to prompt to receive a message error: `pull message json string error!`.The reason for this error is still looking for
+> If you start to prompt to receive a message error: `pull message json string error!`.
+The reason for this error is that the /poll2 interface returns an error：
+> {"errmsg":"error","retcode":0,"retmsg":"ok"}

 * 1.Log on to [web/smart QQ](https://web2.qq.com) and ensure that the message is successful.
 * 2.Start the project (before closing smart/web QQ).